With various aspects of servicing, maintenance, including driver assisted features and vehicle monitoring. For our 1996 Rover 200 and the 04 ZR 120+

 Sunroof panel tilted, showing one side of the 6 bolts, after removing the two plastic side panel covers, access to removing these can be done with sunroof in its closed position, and a safer option.

-Good preparation and using quality silicone sealant should make this fitting a one off for the life of the vehicle, A new type of seal available has a 'soft close' velvet edge, compared to an older all rubber seal, that can grab at the roof opening, lifting it away from the glass panel after years of use, some older cars may still have the original factory ones fitted.
+Good preparation and using quality silicone sealant should make this fitting a one off for the life of the vehicle, A new type of seal available has a 'soft close' velvet edge, compared to an older all rubber seal, that can grab at the roof opening, lifting it away from the glass panel after years of use, some older cars may still have the original ones fitted.

-Information supplied is referenced only to our own 1996 Rover 200 Series, and 2004 MG-ZR 120+
+Information is referenced only to our 1996 Rover 200 and 2004 ZR 120+